AdaCore/learn/content/labs/intro-to-ada/chapters/privacy.rst

         #.
 This kind of errors can happen when record components that have
            correlated information are initialized individually without
-           consistency checks |mdash| using private types helps avoiding the problem.
+           consistency checks |mdash| using private types helps to avoid the problem by requiring initialization routines that can enforce consistency.

 .. code:: ada lab=Privacy.Directions